Welcome to ultimate reality… Life always has surprises, doesn’t it? Surprises are like sparks.

 It’s like uncertainty at the quantum level in physics.
 If we know one thing, we can’t know something else.
 We can’t be inside an infinity of past and future, which is real and irrefutable, and an anchored moment simultaneously.
-If one thing is reality, the other must be illusion.
+If one thing is real, the other must be an illusion.

 The Stories We Tell